x

 About Grace

-Grace, 11, was just one when she was diagnosed with a medulloblastoma in December 2014 after having difficulties with her balance.
+Grace, 12, was just one when she was diagnosed with a medulloblastoma in December 2014 after having difficulties with her balance.
 The tumour was successfully removed, and six months of chemotherapy followed.
 Grace was given the all-clear in August 2015, but the tumour returned in November 2015.
 Grace had surgery again but unfortunately not all the tumour could be removed, which resulted in six-weeks of cranial and spinal radiotherapy and six months of chemotherapy.
-Grace and her family have been supported by a Tom’s Trust psychologist in the North-East.

 Camille